appcoreopc/edward/standalone-pages/data.md

 model = BetaBernoulli()
 data = {'x': np.array([0, 1, 0, 0, 0, 0, 0, 0, 0, 1])}
 ```
 + __PyMC3.__ The dictionary binds Theano shared variables, which are used to mark the observed PyMC3 random variables, to their realizations.
 Key is a Theano shared variable.
-Value is a NumPy array or TensorFlow placeholder.
+Value is a NumPy array or TensorFlow tensor.
 ```python
 x_obs = theano.shared(np.zeros(1))
 with pm.Model() as pm_model: